Funnelback ranking algorithm

 The bigger picture

-Since v12.0 there are more than 70 tunable parameters in the Funnelback ranking algorithm.
+There are more than 70 tunable parameters in the Funnelback ranking algorithm.
 Out-of-the-box, more than a dozen of these have non-zero values.

 We strongly recommend the use of our tuning system, made accessible and easy-to-use via our administrator interface to achieve the best combination of settings for your data and your users.
 Manual configuration of the system is possible but often achieves poor results because a human tends to focus on too few test queries and too few of the ranking parameters.
 A massive change in the weight for a parameter may fix a ranking issue for one query but at the same time harm the ranking of a hundred others.
 In contrast, if our automated tuner is given a representative set of 100 query-best-answers combinations, it can systematically explore the space of possible parameter settings and optimise performance over the whole workload of the search installation.